Water Supply and Sanitation in Tajikistan

 The project seeks to improve access to safe drinking water and sanitation in rural areas by enhancing the sustainability of the water and sanitation sector.
 The project will focus on: increasing access to water and sanitation Systems for 15.000 women, men and chiidren in rural areas; contribute to the institutional and policy reform; and include and enhance the focus on sanitation issues, waste water disposai, toilets in rural schools, clinics and other public facilities, norms for sanitation and water quality.
 The project will also create synergies with the community health program in Tajikistan.

-Acqua potabile e strutture igieniche elementari (WASH - Water for people)
+Acqua potabile e strutture igieniche elementari (WASH) (til 2016)

 - 10 community-based WUAs, and their employees, which will act as Operators of the newly constructed and rehabilitated systems, funded by the project